pleiadae/CourseProject/README.md

 Download data from this website: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Unzip the data set.
-Unzipped, dtaa are in the folder UCIHARDataset in the set working directory.
+Unzipped, data are in the folder UCIHARDataset in the set working directory.

 ###Running run_analysis.R script